Team Dashboards

 Deployment Frequency

-Shows the average deploys per day as well as the total number of deploys detected.
-Click on the graph icon to view review trends over the past 5 iterations.
+Shows the number of deploys per day as well as the total number of deploys detected.

 How did we do?